Frequently asked questions

 I’ve got a medical condition.
 Can I still dive/learn to snorkel?

 Before you start your training, you will need to complete the relevant medical declaration form.
-Declaring a medical condition isn’t necessarily going to cause a problem,although you may need to get a medical referral from a diving doctor (either on the phone or in person) who, in most cases, will be able to approve your fitness for diving.
+Declaring a medical condition isn’t necessarily going to cause a problem, although you may need to get a medical referral from a diving doctor (either on the phone or in person) who, in most cases, will be able to approve your fitness for diving.
+It is not uncommon for divers to have physical or mental health conditions.
+As long as they are managed and diving does not cause an adverse reaction or put the individual at risk, most people are able to dive, or at the very least snorkel.
 All BSAC divers need to review their fitness for diving each year.
 You can find out more about this on the UK Diving Medical Council website.

 I want to learn to dive, but why should I join a club?

 Club diving has many benefits.
 You get to meet other trainees and divers with various levels of experience making it a great opportunity to chat with like-minded people, make friends and get advice as well as encouragement if you’re just starting out.
 Being in a club offers you the chance to go on dive trips both in the UK and abroad.
 Most clubs, including LUEC have their own boats, which gives us the flexibility to choose different locations depending on the dive objective, weather and diver skills.
-We can also loan you dive equipment or, if you’re planning on buying your own diving gear, many of our members will be happy to provide you with advice and guidance - or perhaps even let you borrow items to try before you buy.
+When you start out and begin your diver training (e.g. Ocean Diver) we can also loan you dive equipment or, if you’re planning on buying your own diving gear, many of our members will be happy to provide you with advice and guidance - or perhaps even let you borrow items to try before you buy.

 How much does it cost?